 Mériam N. Belli received her PhD in Middle East history from Georgetown University in 2005.
 Between 2005 and 2008, Mériam Belli taught at Georgetown University; for Pepperdine University's internship program in Washington, DC; and at MIT, Cambridge, Mass.
 She joined the History Department at the University of Iowa in the fall of 2008.
 She specializes in the social and cultural history of the Arab Middle East.
 She earned an M.A. and a DEA (post-Masters thesis) in history at INALCO, Paris, France.
-Her book, An Incurable Past: Nasser's Egypt Now and Then (University Press of Florida, 2013) explores the 1950s-1960s and their representations within Egyptian society through stories of schooling and national education; war, resistance, and effigy-burning on the Suez Canal; and spirituality, religion, and the apparition of the Virgin Mary in 1968.
+Her book, An Incurable Past: Nasser's Egypt Now and Then (University Press of Florida, 2013) explores the 1950s-1960s and their representations within Egyptian society through stories of schooling (national memory); war and effigy-burning on the Suez Canal (local memories); and the apparition of the Virgin Mary (communitarian memories).

 At the University of Iowa, she is teaching courses on national, religious, and gender identities in Southwest Asia and North Africa; the history of the modern Middle East; and Urban Space and Colonial Architecture.